LACMIP/emu/docs/_documentation/projects.md

 {% include figure image_path="/assets/images/projects_dates.png" alt="screenshot of the Dates tab in the Projects module" caption="Screenshot of the *Dates* tab in the Projects module." %}

 Commencement Date
-: Select the day that the event occurred or the request was fulfilled.
+: Select the day that the collections/research-related request was initiated or the outreach event occurred.

 ## Objects tab